Malaria is caused by the plasmodium parasite. The parasite spreads to humans through the bites of infected mosquitoes.

 How malaria spreads

-The plasmodium parasite is spread by female anopheles mosquitoes.
-They most commonly bite between dusk and dawn.
+The plasmodium parasite is spread by mosquitoes that mainly bite between sunrise and sunset.

 Content supplied by the NHS and adapted for Ireland by the HSE